sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    q_k &= a_kq_{k - 1} + q_{k - 2},        \hskip{3em}    k \geq 3
    \end{align}

 where :math:`p_0 = a_0`, :math:`q_0 = 1`, :math:`p_1 = p_1p_0 + 1`, and :math:`q_1 = p_1`.
-This formula is faithfully implemented by the :py:meth:`~continuedfractions.lib.convergent` method, and is much faster than recursive implementations or even alternative iterative approaches involving repeated integer or :py:class:`fractions.Fraction` division - the key is to avoid division completely, and this is exactly what the formula enables.
+This formula is faithfully implemented by the :py:meth:`~continuedfractions.lib.convergent` method, and the implementation is much faster than recursive implementations (recursive in the programming sense of a function or routine calling itself) or even alternative iterative approaches involving repeated integer or :py:class:`fractions.Fraction` division - the key is to avoid division completely, and this is exactly what the formula enables.

-It is also possible to get all of the convergents at once using the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` property, which returns a generated, enumerated sequence of convergents:
+This is also used in the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` property, which returns a generator of an enumerated sequence of all the convergents of the continued fraction:

 .. code:: python

    >>> tuple(ContinuedFraction(649 200).convergents)
    ((0, ContinuedFraction(3, 1)), (1, ContinuedFraction(13, 4)), (2, ContinuedFraction(159, 49)), (3, ContinuedFraction(649, 200)))

-The return of a generator of an enumerated sequence is helpful as it allows the caller to define an appropriate static data structure to store all the convergents by index, if required, e.g. via a dict:
+The return of a generator of an enumerated sequence of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances is helpful as it allows the caller to define an appropriate static data structure to store all the convergents by index, if required, e.g. via a dict:

 .. code:: python